apache/tajo/tajo-docs/src/main/sphinx/getting_started/building.rst

 .. note::

-  If you doesn't specify the hadoop version, tajo cluster may not run correctly.
-Thus, You must specify your hadoop version with maven build command as follows.
+  If you don't specify the hadoop version, tajo cluster may not run correctly.
+Thus, we highly recommend that you specify your hadoop version with maven build command, for example, as follows.

     $ mvn clean install -DskipTests -Pdist -Dtar -Dhadoop.version=2.5.1

 Then, after you move some proper directory, discompress the tar.gz file as follows: